furritos/docker-btdex/README.md

 section [7.2.2](https://tools.ietf.org/html/rfc6143#section-7.2.2)).
 Any
 characters beyond the limit are ignored.

-## Reverse Proxy

-The following sections contain NGINX configurations that need to be added in order to reverse proxy to this container.

-A reverse proxy server can route HTTP requests based on the hostname or the URL path.

 ## Shell Access

 To get shell access to the running container, execute the following command: